 Turn the mixture into the prepared loaf pans and smooth out the top.

-When all the pans are filled place cherries, pineapple chunks and whole pecans halves (can you have a whole half?) on top of each as a garnishment.
+When all the pans are filled, place the reserved cherries, pineapple chunks, and whole pecan halves (can you have a whole half?) on top of each as a garnishment.

-Place the fruit cakes into the preheated 250 degrees oven for 2 ½ to 3 hours.
-To see if they are done, test them just like you do a cake...they are done when a toothpick comes out clean, but slightly sticky. (see the Hints and Tips).
-A properly cooked fruit cake will be firm and slightly pulling away from the side of the loaf pan.
+A properly cooked Fruitcake will be firm and slightly pulled away from the side of the loaf pan.
 Remove them from the oven and cool for at least 10 minutes before turning them out onto cooling racks to rest until fully cooled, making sure to remove the wax paper or parchment paper.
-This will take a few hours or can be cooled overnight-just place a clean dish towel over them.
+This will take a few hours.
+If you allow them to cool overnight, place a clean dish towel over them.

 Finishing Touches